zaikio/zai-docs/docs/guide/jwt/README.md

 # Exchanging JSON Web Tokens

 To exchange [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) with each other, the recipient must check the validity of the token.
-Since we issue the token, only the validity must be checked using the public key (which is provided as a [JWK](https://tools.ietf.org/html/rfc7517)).
+Since we issue the token, only the validity must be checked using the public keys (which is provided as [JWKs](https://tools.ietf.org/html/rfc7517)).
 You can use the following interactive validity checker to decode the payload and verify the signature.

-As an API provider, you **MUST** to validate incoming tokens and verify that the subject is authorized to perform certain operations by checking the specified scopes.
+As an API provider, you **MUST** validate incoming tokens and verify that the subject is authorized to perform certain operations by checking the specified scopes.

+Be aware that, in order to ensure security for our end users, we rotate our keys regularly (every 3-6 months).
+It is recommended to not cache the public keys for longer than one day.
+There will be very long transition periods where you must test against an incoming JWT against multiple keys as done in the example code below.

 ## Interactive Verifier